pontidasen/To-Do-List-API/README.md

 # STEP to test this API
 1. Download my todolist_authentication.sql file and import to your database

-2. DownLoad my project and open with interlij , Eclipse ,etc.
+2. Download my project and open with interlij , Eclipse ,etc.

 3. Run project with java application